 Where Can You Buy Spray Foam Kits?

-To check out some at the local big box stores, and to possibly pick up locally, check out Lowes and Home Depot.
+To check out some at the local big box stores and to possibly pick up locally, check out Lowes and Home Depot.
 The links there are affiliate and don’t cost any more to you, but it helps the blog.
-You can see their whole selection, whether it be in stock, delivery, or pick up.
+You can see their whole selection, whether in stock, delivery, or pick-up.

 - Insulate stud wall cavities, cold floors above unheated areas, crawl spaces, attic walls, and ceilings.